donaemeka/terraform-ec2-project/README.md

-## My First Terraform EC2 Project
-This project demonstrates how I used Terraform to create a virtual machine (EC2 instance) on AWS.
-It's part of my learning journey into DevOps and Infrastructure as Code.

----
- and this project is part of my hands-on practice with infrastructure as code.

-## What You Need Before You Begin
-To run this project successfully, make sure you have the following:

-- Terraform installed on your system

-- AWS CLI installed and configured

-- An AWS account with access credentials

-## Files in This Project
-This project contains several files that work together to create the EC2 instance:

-- main.tf: Defines the EC2 instance settings

-- providers.tf: Connects Terraform to AWS

-- variables.tf: Declares input variables

-- terraform.tfvars: Stores the actual values for the variables

-- .gitignore: Prevents certain files (like sensitive data) from being tracked in version control

-- README.md: Explains what this project is and how to use it

-## How to Run the Project
-Step 1: Open your terminal and go into the project folder Step 2: Run terraform init to initialize Terraform Step 3: Run terraform plan to see what Terraform will do Step 4: Run terraform apply to create the EC2 instance Step 5: Type yes to confirm
-Step 6: When done, run terraform destroy to remove the resources and avoid AWS charges

-## Important Notes
-This project is for learning and personal development

-Always destroy resources when you are finished to avoid unnecessary AWS costs

-Do not upload sensitive files like your AWS credentials or state files

-## Why I Built This
-I am currently learning DevOps and wanted to understand how to write code that creates infrastructure.
-This project helped me take my first step in using Terraform to automate resource creation in the cloud.
-It gave me real-world experience and helped me understand how the different configuration files work together.

-## License
-You can use this project to learn and practice.
+My First Terraform EC2 Project

+Ironhack DevOps & Cloud Computing Bootcamp
+This project demonstrates how I used Terraform to create an EC2 instance on AWS.
+It’s part of my hands-on practice with Infrastructure as Code (IaC) during my DevOps training at Ironhack.

+What You Need
+Before running this project, ensure you have:

+Terraform installed on your system.

+AWS CLI configured with credentials.

+An AWS account (Free Tier works).

+Files Overview
+File	Purpose
+main.tf	Defines the EC2 instance (AMI, type, tags). providers.tf	Connects Terraform to AWS (us-east-1). variables.tf	Declares configurable inputs (e.g., instance_type).
+terraform.tfvars	Sets variable values (override defaults here).
+.gitignore	Excludes sensitive files (e.g., .terraform/, state files).

+How to Run:

+Initialize Terraform:

+terraform init

+Preview Changes:
+terraform plan
+Deploy the EC2 Instance:
+terraform apply
+✔️ Type yes to confirm.

+Clean Up (Important!):

+bash
+terraform destroy
+⚠️ Always run this to avoid unexpected AWS charges.

+Why I Built This
+As part of my Ironhack Bootcamp, I wanted to:

+Learn Terraform from scratch.

+Understand how to automate cloud infrastructure.

+Gain confidence using AWS services programmatically.

+This project was my first step into DevOps—simple but impactful!

+Notes
+Educational Use: Designed for learning, not production.

+Security: Never commit secrets (e.g., AWS keys).

+Costs: Destroy resources after testing.

+License
+Feel free to use this project to learn or practice.